1976 American League Championship Series: Aftermath

 The exception states: Rule 4.09(b) Comment: An exception will be if fans rush onto the field and physically prevent the runner from touching home plate or the batter from touching first base.
 In such cases, the umpires shall award the runner the base because of the obstruction by the fans.
 This had the effect of codifying the decision the umpires made in Game 5.

-Brett's home run was the first of nine that he hit in ALCS competition.
+George Brett's home run was the first of nine that he hit in ALCS competition.
 Six of those came against the Yankees: one in 1976, three in 1978, and two in 1980.
 His other three ALCS home runs, which came in the 1985 ALCS, were all against one pitcher, Doyle Alexander of the Blue Jays.
 Alexander was a Yankee in 1976.
 He warmed up in the bullpen during Game 5, and started the first game of the World Series for them against the Cincinnati Reds.

 The series also contained some interesting side stories.
 Kansas City pitcher Larry Gura publicly criticized Yankee manager Billy Martin prior to the series, saying that Martin treated him shabbily in the short time Martin was his manager in New York.
 Gura was on the Yankees' roster from spring training till the time he was traded to Kansas City on May 16.
 He did not appear in any games for the Yankees in that time.
 Martin responded by saying that if he had him there with the Yankees at that moment, he'd get rid of him again.
 George Brett also had harsh words for Martin, as he claimed that Martin had lied to his brother, pitcher Ken Brett, when Ken spent the first two months of 1976 with the Yanks.
 George's brother appeared in two games for the Yankees over two months, and was then traded to the Chicago White Sox.

 This was the first of three consecutive ALCS between the two teams.
 They also went head to head in 1977 and 1978, with the Yankees coming out on top again.
 The Royals, however, exacted a big measure of revenge when they met again in the 1980 ALCS and swept the Yankees in three straight.
+Reggie Jackson, who was doing broadcast commentary for the 1976 ALCS, signed with the Yankees on November 29, 1976.

 27 years later, the Yankees would clinch a pennant via home run again when Aaron Boone hit an extra-inning solo home run against the Red Sox in 2003.